-Principal, Cynthia Cangelose
+Principal: Cynthia Cangelose

 Mrs. Cangelose began her career with Polk County Schools in 1999 as a teacher at Bartow Middle.
 From 2002-2004, she was a Social Studies teacher at Compass Charter.
 Ms. Cangelose transferred to Kathleen Middle in 2004.
 Since 2006, she had been a Dean at Westwood Middle.
 She has a Bachelor’s Degree in Secondary Social Science and a Master’s in Educational Leadership from the University of South Florida.
 Mrs. Cangelose has served Mulberry Middle as Assistant Principal and Acting Principal for the 2015-16 school year.
 Mrs. Cangelose was appointed principal as of the 2016-17 school year.

-Assistant Principal of Administration, Erin Gonyea
+Assistant Principal of Curriculum: Sarah Miranda

-Assistant Principal of Curriculum, James Bracey
+Assistant Principal of Discipline: Jeffrey Barr

-Dean of Students, Jazmin Merriam
+Dean of Students: Jazmin Merriam

 Mrs. Merriam was born in Tampico, Tamaulipas, Mexico.
 She began her teaching career in 1997 teaching English for adults and kids in different private and public schools in Mexico.
 She continued teaching as she pursued her degree as Geosciences Engineer.
 She worked in the oil industry for several years.
 In 2008 she got married, and because of that, she moved to the United States where she started working as a preschool teacher for three years.
 She has been working for Polk County School board since 2013 as a Spanish teacher.
 She is currently pursuing her Master’s in Educational Leadership at Florida Southern College.